jrobledob/R2M_Colombia_banana_and_plantain/README.md

 `R Col_map_by_depto(departamentos = my_map_layout, data = my_data, data_id = "depto_id", var = "population", low = "blue", high = "red", na.value = "grey", legend_lab = "Population")`

+#### `category_by_mean_by_question` Function

+**Description:**
+This function retrieves the category corresponding to a given mean value for a specific question.
+It reads a dataset from a specified URL containing category information in both English and Spanish.
+The function allows the user to specify the language for the category description.

+**Parameters:**
+- `question`: The question number for which the category needs to be found. - `mean`: The mean value whose corresponding category is to be retrieved. - `language`: A character vector specifying the language of the category description.
+Default is `c("en", "es")`.

+**Functionality:**
+- The function first rounds the mean value to the nearest whole number. - It then reads a dataset from a given URL that contains categories in both English and Spanish. - Depending on the selected language, it filters the dataset to find the category corresponding to the provided question number and rounded mean value. - If the language is set to “en” (English), it retrieves the category from the `trans_answer` column; if “es” (Spanish), it retrieves from the `Category` column. - An error message is displayed if the specified language is not found.

+**Returns:**
+The category corresponding to the specified mean and question in the chosen language.

+**Example Usage:**
+Suppose you have a mean value of 3.6 for question number 5 and want the category in English.
+You could call:

+`R   category <- category_by_mean_by_question(question = 5, mean = 3.6, language = "en")`

+#### `count_elements_by_group` Function

+**Description:**
+This function is designed to count the frequency of elements within a specified column that contains comma-separated values.
+It processes the data to convert it into a long format and then performs a count of each element within the specified groups.

+**Parameters:**
+- `data`: The data frame containing the data to be analyzed. - `value_column`: The name of the column in `data` that contains the comma-separated values. - `group_columns`: A vector of column names in `data` used to define groups for aggregation.

+**Functionality:**
+- The function first uses `separate_rows` to split the comma-separated values in `value_column` and convert the data into a long format. - `group_by` is then applied to group the data by the columns specified in `group_columns`. - `count` is used to count the occurrences of each unique element within these groups. - The result is a long-format data frame with the frequency count of each element in the specified groups.

+**Returns:**
+A data frame in long format that contains the counts of each unique element within the specified groups.

+**Example Usage:**
+Suppose you have a data frame `df` with a column `categories` containing comma-separated values and you want to count these values within groups defined by `column1` and `column2`.
+You could call:
+`R   result <- count_elements_by_group(df, "categories", c("column1", "column2"))`

 ``` r
 #libraries----
   library(treemap)